Key question in Cosby appeal: Does defendant’s past matter?

 Prosecutors hoped to show a pattern of “strikingly similar” conduct, even if only one woman died.
 The seven Supreme Court justices issued five separate opinions on the use of the “prior bad act” testimony.

-And that may explain why they are hearing Cosby’s appeal Tuesday.
+That may explain why they are hearing Cosby’s appeal of his conviction on Tuesday.

 In taking the case, the justices appear eager to clear up the law on one of the murkiest questions plaguing criminal trials: When should a jury hear about someone’s past?

-Note: This story has been corrected to show that 404(b) evidence refers to a legal rule, not a statute.